BlueDuangkaew/capstone-project_video-to-document/docs/architecture.md

   - Weighting signals: visual similarity, OCR hints, motion dynamics, timestamp alignment, embedding scores.

 - GIF generation
-  - For each chosen clip, produce a small, smooth GIF with gifski.
+  - For each chosen clip, produce a small, smooth GIF with gifski (or fallback to a no-op / placeholder when gifski is not installed).
+The detection pipeline now hands better clip ranges to GIF creation which improves how GIFs map to the spoken instructions.
+The detector can combine motion + OCR signals to select clips that both contain clear motion and meaningful on-screen text.
   - Steps:
     1. Extract a short MP4 clip (2–4s).
-    2. Convert frames to PNG or pass directly to gifski.
+    2. Use ffmpeg to extract temporary frames (into a transient /tmp dir) or pass directly to gifski; we do not persist per-job frame files by default.
     3. Optimize gifski options for small sizes and smooth motion.
   - Aim for ~100–300 KB per GIF using gifski tuning.